sadeenfadel/Capstone-Project-/README.md

 ## 1. Project Overview and Description

-This project is a Flower Shop Web Application designed to allow users to order and customize bouquets online.
+This project is a **Flower Shop Web Application** designed to allow users to order and customize bouquets online.
 Users can either choose from pre-designed bouquets or create their own arrangements based on their preferences.

 **Target Users:**
 Flower shop customers who want to conveniently order flowers online.

 **Project Goal:**
-To save users’ time by providing a seamless online ordering experience that can be done from home,
+To save users’ time by providing a seamless online ordering experience from home,
 while also offering customization options for their bouquets.

 ---